How to use diagnostics after FIT ingestion

 Once FIT ingest finishes, the next job is not to start tuning controls immediately.

-The first job is to decide whether the dataset itself looks believable enough to continue calibrating from.
+The first job is to decide whether the selected dataset is strong enough to continue.

 This article walks through the main diagnostics that answer that question.